The Bankrate promise

 If you expect home values will go up in your area

 It’s impossible to foresee with 100 percent accuracy where the housing market is headed.
 That being said, you may be able make an informed prediction.
-If you expect that your current home’s value will increase within a few years or less, you might want to consider renting it out now and selling later, to take advantage of appreciation.
+If you expect that your current home’s value will increase within a few years or less, you might want to consider renting it out now and selling later, to take advantage of the price appreciation.

-Renting vs. selling: Costs to consider
+Selling vs. renting your home: Costs to consider

 Both renting and selling a home will incur costs.
-One of the most important things to think about is whether the rental income you’d receive will be enough to cover the mortgage and upkeep.
+One of the most important things to think about is whether the rental income you’d receive will be enough to cover the property’s mortgage and upkeep.

 Costs of renting out a home

-You’ll need to keep up with routine maintenance to ensure the home is fit for tenants.
+- Maintenance and repairs: You’ll need to keep up with routine maintenance to ensure the home is fit for tenants.
 As a rule of thumb, budget at least 1 percent of the home’s value every year (more if it’s an older property) to pay for maintenance.

-To find a tenant, you’ll have to get the word out.
+- Finding a tenant: To find a tenant, you’ll have to get the word out.
 Consider any marketing costs you may incur, such as taking out an advertisement.
 You may also need to pay for background and credit checks of potential renters — though you might be able to pass this expense onto the tenant.
 The cost generally ranges from $15 to $40.